Strategic Business and Marketing Plan

-Note that Netflix and Amazon are also buying quality content by some of the most innovative filmmakers around: the Coen brothers, Alfonso Cuaron, Ildikó Enyedi, Todd Haynes, Bong Joon-Ho and Dee Rees, to name some recent directors.
+Note that Netflix and Amazon are also buying quality content from some of the most innovative filmmakers around: the Coen brothers, Alfonso Cuaron, Ildikó Enyedi, Todd Haynes, Bong Joon-Ho, and Dee Rees, to name some recent directors.

 3. Series Cinema

 Series have developed a new form of cinema that rivals theatrical films.
 For the past decade, much of the best of American cinema has been offered in remarkable series, watched on televisions and laptops.
 (There have also been some superb European series).
 Series Cinema has been enabled by the high quality of small screen cinematography, which is giving a cinematic feel and form to episodic content.
 In an age where superhero franchises dominate the box office, many independent American filmmakers have turned to series to tell different kinds of stories, and, in doing so, are defining new kinds of multi-hour movies.
 To me, contemporary series is like the serial literature of the nineteenth century, when great writers like Dickens, Dostoyevsky, and Dumas published some of their masterpiece novels, one or more chapters at a time in periodicals.
 Binge-watching is a way of experiencing movies differently.
 The longer time length makes the series psychological experience more immersive.
 And the episodic nature makes this lengthy movie more about character than story.
 Series are creating a new kind of Cinema.

 Many filmmakers will explore using Large Format cameras, and the different perspectives and depth of field they offer.